Maze Prison escape: Reaction

 The escape was a propaganda coup and morale boost for the IRA, with Irish republicans dubbing it the "Great Escape".
 Leading unionist politician Ian Paisley called on Nicholas Scott, the Parliamentary Under-Secretary of State for Northern Ireland, to resign.
-The British Prime Minister Margaret Thatcher made a statement in Ottawa during a visit to Canada, saying "It is the gravest [breakout] in our present history, and there must be a very deep inquiry".
-The day after the escape, Secretary of State for Northern Ireland James Prior announced an inquiry would be headed by His Majesty's Chief Inspector of Prisons, James Hennessy.
+The British Prime Minister, Margaret Thatcher, made a statement in Ottawa during a visit to Canada, saying "It is the gravest [breakout] in our present history, and there must be a very deep inquiry".
+The day after the escape, Secretary of State for Northern Ireland James Prior announced an inquiry would be headed by Her Majesty's Chief Inspector of Prisons, James Hennessy.

-The Hennessy Report was published on 26 January 1984 placing most of the blame for the escape on prison staff, and made a series of recommendations to improve security at the prison.
+The Hennessy Report was published on 26 January 1984 placing most of the blame for the escape on prison staff and made recommendations to improve security at the prison.
 The report also placed blame with the designers of the prison, the Northern Ireland Office and successive prison governors who had failed to improve security.
 James Prior announced that the prison's governor had resigned, and that there would be no ministerial resignations as a result of the report's findings.
-Four days after the Hennessy Report was published, the Minister for Prisons Nicholas Scott dismissed allegations from the Prison Governors Association and the Prison Officers Association that the escape was due to political interference in the running of the prison.
+Four days after the Hennessy Report was published, Nicholas Scott dismissed allegations from the Prison Governors Association and the Prison Officers Association that the escape was due to political interference in the running of the prison.

 On 25 October 1984, nineteen prisoners appeared in court on charges relating to the death of prison officer James Ferris, sixteen charged with his murder.
 A pathologist determined that the stab wounds Ferris suffered would not have killed a healthy man.
 The judge acquitted all sixteen as he could not correlate the stabbing to the heart attack.